hansaplasst/ESP32-Captive-Portal-framework/README.md

 ## Reboot and Factory Reset

+**WARNING**
+Factory reset **removes config.json**.
+If the file does not exist on the ESP32 default settings from `include/Config.h` will be used to recreate the config.json

 - By default GPIO 4 acts as a reset button
 - Pull to ground shortly to reboot the ESP32
 - To trigger a factory default reset.
 Pull to ground and release when the device LED flashes quickly **after 10s**.